debezium/debezium-design-documents/DDD-36.md

 ### Thread 2 - Processor

+Thread 2 is the streaming change event source's `execute()` loop thread and the thread the runtime controls directly.
 Thread 2 owns all transaction processing logic.
-It is responsible for reading from Queue 1, reconstructs transactions by `XID` (transaction id), applies the multiple event consolidation into a single logical event as well as partial rollback discard rules, and writes the final reconstructed set of events for each transaction into Queue 2.
+It is responsible for reading from Queue 1, reconstructing transactions by `XID` (transaction id), applying event consolidation and partial rollback discard rules, and writing the final reconstructed set of events for each transaction into Queue 2.

 #### Transaction Index Lookup